Anthuriums are tropical plants and a massive genus of perennials hailing from the Araceae family, estimated to have over 1,000 individual species.

 Your Anthurium hates being rootbound and can suffer if not repotted.
 When your anthurium has grown to 20″ inches tall in a pot with a five-inch diameter, it’s time to graduate it to a new pot.

 However, while the process is pretty easy, a few rules to follow to ensure your plant has the fastest possible recovery.

-When to Repot Your Anthurium?
+When is the Best Time to Repot Your Anthurium?